 Biography

-Hoy Bohanon, P.E., Life Member ASHRAE, LEED® AP, is president of Hoy Bohanon Engineering, PLLC.
-Mr. Bohanon began his engineering career as a research and design engineer, then gained experience as a project engineer, facilities engineer, facilities manager, indoor air quality research engineer, environmental engineer, and business owner.
-He has a bachelor’s degree in mechanical engineering from the Georgia Institute of Technology and a master’s degree in engineering from North Carolina State University.
+Hoy Bohanon, P.E., Life Member ASHRAE, LEED® AP is president of Hoy Bohanon Engineering PLLC, a firm that works closely with clients to promote healthy, sustainable environments and improve energy efficiency with a focus on existing mission-critical buildings.
+Mr. Bohanon began his engineering career as a R&D engineer, then gained experience as a project engineer, facilities engineer, facilities manager, indoor air quality research engineer, environmental engineer, and business owner.
+He has a master’s degree in engineering from North Carolina State University, and a bachelor’s degree in mechanical engineering from Georgia Institute of Technology.

 Courses Taught